-According to existing literature, risks can be classified into four top-risk groups: operational-related risks, market-related risks, Managerial level risks, and external environment risks.
+Considering the existing literature have discussed in the following sections, risks can be classified into four top-risk groups: operational-related risks, market-related risks, Managerial level risks, and external environment risks.
 Each top-risk group and its characteristics are detailed along with a taxonomic diagram to provide the risk sources in the examined literature.

 4.1.1.
 Operational Risks